-According to the Regulations Governing the Preparation of Financial Reports by Securities Issuers, the Group shall also disclose the information about important transactions:
+According to the Regulations Governing the Preparation of Financial Reports by Securities Issuers, the Group shall also disclose the information about important transactions: (The following transactions with consolidated subsidiaries have been eliminated in the accompanying consolidated financial statement.)

-No. Contents January ~ March 2022

-1 Loans to others N/A

-2 Endorsement/guarantees made for others N/A

-3 Marketable securities-ending Attached table 1

-4 Cumulative amount of the same marketable securities purchased or sold reaching 300 million NTD or more than 20% of the paid-in capital in the current period.
+No. Contents January ~ March 2024 1 Loans to others Attached table 1 2 Endorsement/guarantees made for others N/A 3 Marketable securities-ending Attached table 2 4 Cumulative amount of the same marketable securities purchased or sold reaching 300 million NTD or more than 20% of the paid-in capital in the current period.
 N/A 5 Acquisition amount of real estate reaching 300 million NTD or more than 20% of the Paid-in capital.
 N/A 6 Amount on disposal of real estate reaching 300 million NTD or more than 20% of the Paid-in capital.
 N/A 7 Amount on purchase from and sale to related parties reaching 100 million NTD or more than 20% of the Paid-in capital.
 N/A 8 Accounts receivable-related party reaching 100 million NTD or more than 20% of the Paid-in capital.
 N/A 9 Transactions of derivative instruments.
 N/A 10 Business relationship and important transactions between parent company and subsidiaries.
-Attached table 2
+Attached table 3